Potential and current Candelas residents should be made aware of a few things:

 NO remediation has ever been done outside of the central operating unit (OU1), also known as the nuclear waste superfund site at the center of the wildlife refuge.
 The

 OU1 remains to toxic to ever be opened to the public.
-You can read the EPA report to find out more about where they did and didn’t clean it up and what’s on site.
+You can read the EPA Corrective Action Decision report to find out more on where and what was cleaned up, and what wasn’t cleaned up (OU2), despite elevated levels of weapons grade plutonium being present.
 This means all that plutonium that the CDPHE reported is still out there in the field just north of all those houses.